Starcounter/Docs/guides/puppet-web-apps/html-template-guidelines/README.md

 # HTML Template Guidelines

 In order to harness the full power of Starcounter, applications should be built to accomodate for complete visual and functional interoperability.
-To make this process easier for developers, we provide these guidelines for HTML templates which, when followed, will allow applications to achieve seamless visual integration with other applications.
+To make this process easier for developers, we provide these guidelines for HTML views which, when followed, will allow applications to achieve seamless visual integration with other applications.

 For applications that have previously been developed without following these guidelines, take a look at the article [Convert Existing HTML Templates to starcounter-include](https://starcounter.io/making-apps-blendable/).
 To get a technical background, read the article [Layout compositions for HTML partials](https://starcounter.io/layout-compositions-html-partials/).

-### Guideline 1: Separate Functionality and Layout
+### Guideline 1: Separate the Functionality and Composition

-To make applications look great when running independently while also allowing them to visually blend with other applications, it is beneficial to separate the functionality and layout in the HTML template.
+To make applications look great when running independently while also allowing them to visually blend with other applications, it is beneficial to separate the functionality and composition in the HTML view.
 This is easily accomplished using the `<template is="starcounter-composition">` element.

-The basic boilerplate of a Starcounter HTML template, which is created by adding a `Starcounter HTML template with dom-bind` file in Visual Studio, looks like this:
+The basic boilerplate of a Starcounter HTML view, which is created by adding a `Starcounter HTML template with dom-bind` file in Visual Studio, looks like this:

 ```html
 <link rel="import" href="/sys/polymer/polymer.html">